AnaMelisaGo/portfolio-5-green-planet/README.md

 ## Testing

 Testing was carried out manually throughout the development of this project.
 Constant testing was done using Chrome Dev tools.
 Tested the website in different devices and sizes.
-Testing was carried out with the following validators:

-   - W3C Markup and CSS Validator

-   - JSHint Validator

-   - PEP8 CI Validator

-All validity tests passed.

-#### Found Bugs and Fixes:

-During manual testing some minor and major bugs was encountered.
+Testing and results can be found [here](testing.md).

 [Back to Top](#table-of-contents)